Join Us For Cob & Cog

 Advanced Prep/Required to Bring: Nothing

-3. Precision Ag Knowledge- The contest will be based on precision agriculture activities and equipment used during regular cropping seasons in the United States.
-In general, the contest will include 2 parts: 1) Component ID and 2) Team Lab Practical
+3. Precision Ag Mechanics Skill Knowledge- This contest will test students' ag mechanics skills through hands-on activities related to precision agriculture.
+It will focus on tools, equipment, and practices commonly used during cropping seasons in the United States.
+The contest includes two main parts: 1) Component ID and 2) Team Lab Practical

 Advanced Prep/Required to Bring: Nothing